GxM20/FinTech_Case_Study/README.md

 ### Consolidation

 FinTech in general is a relatively new market, [Simple](https://www.finextra.com/newsarticle/37234/simple-shuts-down) was the first neobank to emerge back in 2009.
 They closed their doors in 2021 when their parent firm BBVA was aquired by PNC.
 Over the last decade, many neobank startups have been forced to close their doors due to frequent regulatory changes as the market evolves and takes shape.
 The waters may not be as choppy as they have been historically, but the bigger [fish](https://www.google.com/search?q=biggest+neobanks&sca_esv=590654907&rlz=1C5CHFA_enUS963US963&ei=8hd6ZaeaNLLfkPIP7-KTiAY&ved=0ahUKEwin27X_o42DAxWyL0QIHW_xBGEQ4dUDCBE&uact=5&oq=biggest+neobanks&gs_lp=Egxnd3Mtd2l6LXNlcnAiEGJpZ2dlc3QgbmVvYmFua3MyCxAAGIAEGIoFGJECMgUQABiABDIFEAAYgAQyBRAAGIAEMgUQABiABDIEEAAYHjIEEAAYHjILEAAYgAQYigUYhgMyCxAAGIAEGIoFGIYDSI0FUABYAHAAeAGQAQCYAbIBoAGyAaoBAzAuMbgBA8gBAPgBAeIDBBgAIEGIBgE&sclient=gws-wiz-serp) who have weathered the storm up to now, are financially situated to aqcuire the younger players and support their revenue streams.
-Since its launch, Chime as acquired [two](https://www.crunchbase.com/search/acquisitions/field/organization.companies/num_acquisitions/chime-2) companies: [Pinch](https://www.crunchbase.com/organization/ferment-labs), and [Charlie Finance Co.](https://www.crunchbase.com/organization/ferment-labs)
+Since its launch, Chime as acquired [two](https://www.crunchbase.com/search/acquisitions/field/organization.companies/num_acquisitions/chime-2) companies: [Pinch](https://www.crunchbase.com/organization/ferment-labs), and [Charlie Finance Co.](https://www.crunchbase.com/organization/ferment-labs).

-What are the major trends in this domain in the last 5-10 years?

-Who are other companies in domain?

 ## Results